Bollos00/LibreMines/README.md

 ## Binary installation for Windows

-For windows systems, if you do not want to install LibreMines from the source code, you can just get one of the releases [here](https://github.com/Bollos00/LibreMines/releases).
+For windows systems, you can just get one of the releases [here](https://github.com/Bollos00/LibreMines/releases).
 And follow those steps:

+* Make sure you have [Microsoft Visual C++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist) installed.
 * Download the file `libremines_vX.X.X_windows_release.zip` of the last version available;
 * Extract it on your preferred location;